 - 1. Navigate to the Configure > My Proxy > UI Setup > Login tab. - 2.
-Make sure that Basic Authentication is enabled. - When Basic Authentication is disabled, any user can access the Content Gateway manager unless you have set up a list of IP addresses that are denied access (see Controlling host access to the Content Gateway manager, page 180). - 3.
-To change the current administrator ID, type a new ID in the Login field of the Administrator section. - 4.
+To change the current administrator ID, type a new ID in the Login field of the Administrator section. - 3.
 To change the current password, type the current password in the Old Password field.
-Type the new password in the New Password field, and then retype the new password in the New Password (Retype) field. - If you have forgotten the current administrator password, see Accessing the Content Gateway manager if you forget the master administrator password, page 15. - 5.
-Click Apply.
+Type the new password in the New Password field, and then retype the new password in the New Password (Retype) field.